TechDuckie/Dk6/README.md

 # DK6

-DK6 Is a DOS script meant for use on personal computers wriiten in 100% Python
+DK6 Is a DOS/DDOS script meant for use on personal computers wriiten in 100% Python

 # Installation